ZhongJunhong/learngit/learngit.md

 ```shell
 $ git remote remove origin
 ```

+Then repeat the operation above.

 ### Difference between `master` and `main` branch on GitHub

-From serval years ago, GitHub begin to use the `main` for default branch name instead of `master` that used before.
+From several years ago, GitHub began to use the `main` for default branch name instead of `master` that used before.
 This change is something about race problem.

-For now we can easily to take a change for that.
+For now we can easily take a change for that.
 Here I assume that you have set up `master` branch locally.